Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/Arena-Environment-Guide.md

 ## Objects

-All objects can be configured in the same manner, using a set of parameters for each `item` unity object:
+All objects can be configured in the same manner, using a set of parameters for each `item` Unity gameobject:

 - `name`: the name of the object you want to spawn, which must match the object name specified in [Arena Object Definitions](definitionsOfObjects.md).
 You can spawn the same object as many times as required, but they must be in different positions from one another.
 - `positions`: a list of `Vector3` positions within the arena where you want to spawn items, if the list is empty the position will be sampled randomly in the arena.
 Any position vector set to -1 will spawn randomly.
 Also note that Animal-AI enforces a constraint where objects cannot spawn within 0.1 units of each other, so if you try to spawn objects too close together there will be object collision clashes and the objects will not spawn.